FAQ

 We would be happy to send along a replacement part.
 Please call our office at (562) 997-9080 or email us at info@ohana-music.com for cost information, as it varies depending upon the particular part being replaced.

-• Unique Models: Replacement Strings & Tuning
+• Unique Models and Cases: Replacement Strings & Tuning

 What is the model # of the string set for your tenor 8-string TK-70-8, and how are they strung?